ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

 ## Laws

-Just like Functor has laws, Contravariant also has laws around its instances.
+Just like Functor has laws, Contravariant also has laws.
+Laws and people with bad taste - there's no escaping them.

 ### Identity